-Just before the main trail enters the “bridge side canyon,” a lesser trail—blocked off with rocks and sticks---goes up the main canyon.
+Just before the main trail enters the bridge's side canyon, a lesser trail—sometimes blocked off with rocks or sticks---angles left and heads up the main canyon.
 This eventually ascends out of the canyon to reach Sand Flats Recreation Area.
 Very few visitors explore this upper canyon: in my several visits I have seen fourteen hikers there.
 I have seen a few hundred in the lower canyon.

 My first canyon visit was in 2005.
 Since then I have returned several times, mostly to explore the upper section.
 That section of the canyon provides access to what is perhaps my favorite area at Moab: the plateau of fins and domes that lies between the canyon and the Colorado River.
 That area is covered in the “NBC Fins” gallery.
 Also part of the canyon is a mesa that called to me and which I circumnavigated.